 For more of my vegan flapjack recipes click the links below:

-Oaty flapjacks with a raspberry jam layer and a peanut butter drizzle
+Oaty flapjacks with a apricot jam layer topped with a tahini drizzle and crushed pistachios

 For the flapjacks